Robert Kerman: Aliases

-Film career
+Mainstream film career

-Although his professional career began in adult films, Kerman was a trained actor who played minor parts in such mainstream productions such as The Goodbye Girl (1977) and Concorde Affaire '79.
-In the 1980s, he starred in several Italian horror films, including Ruggero Deodato's Cannibal Holocaust, and Umberto Lenzi's cannibal films Mangiati Vivi and Cannibal Ferox.
-Still, he remained active in pornography throughout the first half of the decade, with roles including Lawyer Quim in Liquid A$$ets (1982), and Fritz von Holenwohl in the Henri Pachard directed Public Affairs (1984).
+Although his professional career began in adult films, Kerman was a trained actor who played minor parts in such mainstream productions such as The Goodbye Girl (1977) and The Concorde...
+Airport '79 (1979).
+In the 1980s, he starred in several Italian horror films, including Ruggero Deodato's Cannibal Holocaust, and Umberto Lenzi's Eaten Alive! and Cannibal Ferox.
+Still, he remained active in pornography throughout the first half of the decade.

 In 1985, attempting to work solely in mainstream productions, he obtained a Hollywood agent and went on to play supporting roles in television series such as Hill Street Blues and Simon & Simon.
-In 1987 he appeared in the film No Way Out.
+In 1987 he appeared in the film No Way Out with Kevin Costner.
 However, he also continued to appear in pornographic cinema and was dropped by his agent.
 Unable to find work and feeling betrayed, he slid into years of depression and substance abuse.

 Cannibal Holocaust

 In the DVD commentary for Cannibal Holocaust (in interview with Sage Stallone and Bob Murawski), Kerman described film director Ruggero Deodato as "remorseless" and "uncaring".
 Incensed by the realization during filming that an animal's death was not being faked, Kerman physically tackled the director and stormed off the set.
 He was not present when other animals, including a coatimundi, were killed.
-Kerman was also a guest for the film's 35th-anniversary screening at the Alamo Drafthouse Cinema in Yonkers, New York, on February 28, 2015.
+Kerman was also a guest-of-honor for the film's 35th-anniversary screening at the Alamo Drafthouse Cinema in Yonkers, New York, on February 28, 2015.

 Later career

 In the 2000s, Kerman played a sea captain in Sam Raimi's Spider-Man, and Dr. Monroe in the drama short Vic, directed by Sage Stallone.
 He made personal appearances at horror conventions to speak about his experiences on Cannibal Holocaust.

+Death

 Kerman died on December 27, 2018, at the age of 71 of complications of diabetes.